 The property was given the name of The Hedges on Blue Mountain Lake (Adirondack Mountains) and received its first guests as a hotel on May 28, 1921.
 The Vanderbilts had asked Mr. Collins to stay three more years with them, so he leased the property to a local resident who ran the business on a year-to-year basis.
 Because there was no plumbing or electricity, the first guests were attracted to The Hedges for the wild beauty of nature in a very rustic setting.

 When Mr. Collins became personally active in the management in 1924, the Dining Room Lodge was built.
 At about the same time construction was begun on the first four lakeside cabins.
-Construction continued until the full compliment of 15 cabins was completed.
+Construction continued until the full complement of 15 cabins was completed.
 Slowly, The Hedges evolved from an almost pioneer-like way-station to a well-known camp where people came to experience the mountainous vistas and the quiet restfulness of Blue Mountain Lake.

 Richard J. Collins died in 1943 and his son John took over full management until 1972 when the Collins family sold The Hedges to Mr. and Mrs. Richard J. Van Yperen.